Taxation of Bitcoins and other cryptocurrencies (virtual currencies) after the repeal of the crypto amendment – tax optimisation options

 Taxation of sales of Bitcoins and other cryptocurrencies through a natural person or a legal entity?

-If you are deciding whether to buy cryptocurrency in the name of an individual or a corporation, making such a decision even on the basis of a purely tax-deductive motive does not defeat the purpose of the legislation.
+If you are deciding whether to buy cryptocurrency in the name of an individual or a corporation, such a decision, even on the basis of a purely tax-deductive motive, is not contrary to the purpose of the legislation.
 However, if you own the cryptocurrency as an individual and transfer it at face value to a legal entity before selling it to avoid the “25+15”, it is already more problematic.
 In that case, you need to tinker with the subjective side of the transaction to make it meet the requirements for a genuine transaction.

 By comparison, on a Slovak legal entity, an individual will normally achieve an effective taxation rate of 28.9% (21% corporate tax rate + 10% dividend tax).
 Of course, this is the case if dividend tax is also paid, but this can be avoided in some cases and structures.
 In terms of social and health contributions, this is a relatively neutral situation.
 Such a structure generally does not require the payment of levies, except for marginal obligations in relation to: